 Diabetic retinopathy (DR) is a chronic progressive, potentially sight-threatening disease of the retinal microvasculature, associated with the prolonged hyperglycaemia of diabetes mellitus and with other diabetes mellitus-linked conditions, such as hypertension.

-Diabetes mellitus can cause a variety of eye problems, the most common being DR, which is the most common cause of severe sight impairment among people of working age in England, Wales and Scotland.
+Diabetes mellitus can cause a variety of eye problems, the most common being diabetic retinopathy, which is the most common cause of severe sight impairment among people of working age in England, Wales and Scotland.
 Other conditions associated with diabetes and the eye include:

-The exact mechanism by which diabetes leads to DR is not fully understood.
+The exact mechanism by which diabetes leads to diabetic retinopathy is not fully understood.
 Microvascular occlusion causes retinal ischaemia leading to arteriovenous shunts and neovascularisation.
 Leakage results in intraretinal haemorrhages and localised or diffuse oedema.
-These processes result in the characteristic features seen at various stages of DR:
+These processes result in the characteristic features seen at various stages of diabetic retinopathy:

 - Microaneurysms - physical weakening of the capillary walls which predisposes them to leakages.